Client Alert: SEC Ends Defense of Climate Disclosure Rules

 In a statement, SEC Acting Chairman Mark T. Uyeda described the rules as “costly and unnecessarily intrusive” and confirmed that the Commission would no longer support their defense in court.
 Consequently, SEC counsel has been instructed to withdraw all legal arguments in favor of the rules.

-With this decision, businesses should reevaluate their climate disclosure strategies and stay alert for US state and global regulatory changes.
-KERAMIDA’s experts are closely monitoring developments and can offer guidance on best practices for voluntary and regulatory sustainability reporting requirements.
+With this decision, businesses should reevaluate their climate disclosure strategies and stay alert for possible regulatory changes.
+KERAMIDA’s experts are closely monitoring developments and can offer guidance on best practices for voluntary and evolving ESG reporting requirements.